wavefrontHQ/docs/pages/doc/alerts_manage.md

 <br/>
 Alert history shows the changes that have been made to an alert over time.<br/><br/>

-To access the alert history, click the ellipsis icon on the left of the alert in the Alerts browser and click <strong>Versions</strong>.
+To access the alert history, click the ellipsis icon on the left of the alert in the Alerts Browser and click <strong>Versions</strong>.
 </td>
 <td width="40%"><img src="images/alert_history.png" alt="alert history selected in menu"></td>
 </tr>